zabbix/zabbix-docker/Dockerfiles/web-apache-mysql/README.md

 ### `ZBX_SERVER_NAME`

-The variable is visible Zabbix installation name in right top corner of the web interface.
+The variable is visible Zabbix installation name in right or left top corner of the web interface.

 ### `DB_DOUBLE_IEEE754`